West Palm Beach Nursing Home Abuse Attorneys

-Unfortunately, sexual abuse is not uncommon in nursing homes.
 Sexual abuse is considered any form of unwanted or nonconsensual sexual activity with a resident.
-In some circumstances, the resident is too weak or unable communicate and is taken advantage of.
+In some circumstances, the resident is too weak or unable to communicate and is taken advantage of.
 Perpetrators can include staff members, visitors and even other residents.

-Any actions, verbal or nonverbal, that cause emotional pain and suffering to an elderly resident is considered psychological or emotional abuse.
+Any action, verbal or nonverbal, that causes emotional pain and suffering to an elderly resident is considered psychological or emotional abuse.
 Some common examples include: